django-djam/django-djam/docs/index.rst

 Welcome to Djam's documentation!
 ================================

-Djam is a third-party admin started at DjangoCon 2012 with the following goals:
+Djam is a third-party admin with the following goals:

 * Provide basic CRUD functionality similar to the current admin.
+* Ease the transition by supporting auto-generation of an admin based on installed ModelAdmins.
+* Support most of the basic ModelAdmin options out-of-the-box.
-* Make it easy to add new workflows (or similar custom admin sections).
+* Make it easy to add new custom areas to the admin that don't fit into the traditional CRUD model.
-* Provide documentation on how to do said customization.
 * Use the latest front-end tools and design patterns.

 The name is alliterative; the beginning of Djam is pronounced the same as the beginning of Django.